-March 2019 was international Endometriosis month.
+March is Endometriosis awareness month.
 As subscribers to many endo facebook/group chat/ dedicated web pages on endometriosis we were bombarded with yet more self help info.
 Most of it is the same information; what are the ‘in supplements’, ‘what to do when surgery doesn’t change anything’, ‘what foods are good and what foods are bad’ etc …

 It made us think about our own practice here at ben & biao and how we try and help women with endometriosis.